ChronoSheets/ChronoSheets-Python-Client/docs/FleetApi.md

 x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token

 try:
-    # Get a collection of vehicles that are under your organisation
+    # Get a collection of vehicles that are under your organisation.
+Does not require any special permission.
     api_response = api_instance.fleet_get_vehicles(include_deleted, x_chronosheets_auth)
     pprint(api_response)
 except ApiException as e: